rust-lang/const-eval/const-generic-const-fn-bounds.md

 changes around the syntax of the language (adding `const` modifiers in a few places) and ensuring that lowering to HIR and MIR keeps track of that.
 The miri engine already fully supports calling methods on generic bounds, there's just no way of declaring them.
+Checking methods for constness is already implemented for inherent methods.
+The implementation will have to extend those checks to also run on methods of `const impl` items.

 # Drawbacks
 [drawbacks]: #drawbacks